charlene-hu/TidyData/CodeBook.md

 ```

 **feature variables** 3 - 68
-feature variable name: numeric, normalized and bounded.
+feature variable name: numeric, normalized and bounded within [-1,1]..
 Feature variable names from column 3 to column 68 are as follows:

 ```s
 fBodyAcc-mean()-X